Data Universal Numbering System (DUNS) - Explained

 Table of ContentsWhat is the Data Universal Numbering System (DUNS) Number?How to Get a DUNS Number?When was the DUNS Number Created?Who Can Get a DUNS Number?
 When is a DUNS Number Required?What is the Data Universal Numbering System +4

 What is the Data Universal Numbering System (DUNS) Number?

 The Data Universal Numbering System (DUNS) number is a nine-digit unique identification number assigned to U.S. businesses by the Dun & Bradstreet company.
 It is popularly known as the social security number for businesses.
 This number system is also used by the United Nations and European Commission.

-A DUNS+4 includes the unique nine-digit DUNS number provided by the Dun and Bradsheet and a four-character suffix to it.
-The suffix contains four alphanumeric characters and may be assigned by a business concern to establish additional CCR records for identifying alternative Electronic fund transfer accounts for the same parent concern.
-It doesnt have any other significance and it is not tracked by the Dun and Bradsheet.
-DUNS+4 is also known as Electronic Funds Transfer (EFT) indicator.
+A DUNS+4, also known as Electronic Funds Transfer (EFT) indicator, a unique nine-digit number provided by the Dun and Bradstreet.
+It includes a four-character suffix.
+The suffix contains four alphanumeric characters to establish additional CCR records for identifying alternative Electronic fund transfer accounts for the same parent company.

 It doesn't have any other significance and it is not tracked by the Dun and Bradstreet.
 DUNS+4 is